b4ck5p4c3/swynca/DEVELOPMENT.md

 In data layer, you should **never ever** return any entities directly from the database.
 Always define DTO types and manually convert entities to DTOs.
+DTO should only contain primitive types or other DTOs.
+Don't use Prisma types.
+Only exception is ENUMs.

 Example: